eLucis198/Path-To-FullStack_NodeJS-Edition/README.md

 NodeJS is your runtime, npm your package manager.
 Follow through the [installation](https://nodejs.org/en/) and both will be installed and ready to use.
+For more control over the verions installed download via chocolatey.

 ### Using NodeJS and npm

+You can run these in your command line.

-`npm init` - Creates a package.json file.
+`npm init` - Creates a package.json file in the current folder.
 `npm install` - Adds dependencies to the package.json file and install them at the node_modules folder.
 `node index.js` - Runs the index.js file in NodeJS.

-`package.json` is your project configuration file, edit the `scripts` part and create customizable Node commands.
+The `package.json` file is where your project settings are, you can create custom Node commands by editing the `scripts` part.

 <h2 align="center">Yarn</h2>